 What patterns are evident here?

-Now of course, no matter how many fantastic insights a scientist gathers from asking these kind of questions, there always remains the possibility that they are not quite seeing things as clearly as required to help them solve the problem at hand.
+Now of course, no matter how many fantastic insights a scientist gathers from asking these kinds of questions, there always remains the possibility that they are not quite seeing things as clearly as required to help them solve the problem at hand.
 For instance, they might very well be making assumptions that are preventing them from seeing the truth.
 In such instances, they will ask themselves:

 What assumptions am I making about this?